 The main difference between he instruction on the one hand and conversation and interview on the other is in terms of response.
 In the latter, two the response is verbal whereas in the former it is action.
 The verbal response to it is only to indicate that the recipient has understood the message or to affirm his ability to act upon it.

-progress Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
-What is simple instruction ?
+- b.
+Compare your answer at the end of the unit - i.
+What is simple instruction?